Artesians/TCL/evidence/mechanics/equipment/artifacts.md

 First hit doesn't get VV shred.
 Second hit does.

 **Significance:**

 For the first two examples with Barbara and Hu Tao, we see talent damage, both non-reacting and amp-reactions are calculated before VV debuff, thus before reaction damage.

 For Kazuha, this is more or less expected since we know his talent damage is simultaneous.

 For Sucrose, all this tells us there is some other stuff about, since we still don't know if her talent damage is sequential or simultaneous.
-(See sucrose-absorbed-damage-simultaneous-or-sequential for more details.)

 ## Wanderer's Troupe